-The purpose of the Graduate School is to provide opportunities for inter-disciplinary postgraduate research and advanced study in the area of the built and natural environment across the various disciplines that make up the Faculty of Architecture.
+The purpose of the Graduate School is to provide opportunities for inter-disciplinary postgraduate research and advanced study in the area of the built and natural environment across the various disciplines that make up the Faculty of the Built Environment.
 It offers research degrees at doctoral and masters level as well as a coursework masters degree in Building Conservation.
-An additional program in Housing Studies is currently being planned which will involve both research and coursework.
+Additional coursework programs in Housing Studies and Urban Design are being planned.

-Areas of built-environment research of particular interest to the school include Urban Design and Planning, Urban History, Urban and Building Conservation, Housing, Environment-Behaviour Relationships, and Facilities Planning and Management.
+Areas of built-environment research of particular interest to the school include Building and Urban Conservation, Housing Studies, Urban Design, Environment-Behaviour Studies and Facilities Planning and Management.
 Research students follow a largely self-determined program of study with joint supervision arranged from the wide range of expertise available in the Faculty and, where necessary, from elsewhere in the University.

-The School welcomes applications from graduates in disciplines represented in the undergraduate programs of the Faculty of Architecture, as well as from graduates in any other relevent discipline.
+The School welcomes applications from graduates in disciplines represented in the undergraduate programs of the Faculty of the Built Environment, as well as from graduates in any other relevent discipline.
 Prospective students are advised to contact the Head of School to discuss their academic interests and objectives before lodging a formal application.